Thyroid tumors are found and diagnosed in a number of ways.

 An ultrasound (using sound waves) of your neck helps us figure out whether we should look at a thyroid nodule more closely in the form of a biopsy.
 We may also recommend that you get imaging tests — such as a CT, MRI, or PET scan — to get a better look at a thyroid nodule.

-For people in New Jersey we offer a specialized thyroid nodule assessment program at our Basking Ridge location.
+For people in New Jersey, we offer a specialized thyroid nodule assessment program at our Basking Ridge and Monmouth locations.

 To do a biopsy, we remove a small sample of tissue from the area to examine under a microscope.
 This test helps us figure out if a thyroid nodule is benign (noncancerous) or malignant (cancerous).